davidsilvasmith/bitcoinbulls.net/_posts/2014-10-23-circle-is-amazing.md

 Here are four BIG reasons why:

- 1. Circle let's customers use dollars for bitcoin purchases. (so customers can get discounts at places like [Purse.io] and [Starbucks (through Fold).](https://foldapp.com/)
+ 1. Circle lets customers use dollars for bitcoin purchases. (so customers can get discounts at places like [Purse.io] and [Starbucks (through Fold).](https://foldapp.com/)
  2. Circle charges NO fees to purchase or sell bitcoin (although there is a spread).
  3. Circle insures customer deposits (no worries about scam).
  4. Circle charges no fees to send or receive bitcoin.